MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Planner/Get-MgBetaPlannerPlanDetail.md

 ## SYNOPSIS
 Retrieve the properties and relationships of a plannerPlanDetails object.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgPlannerPlanDetail](/powershell/module/Microsoft.Graph.Planner/Get-MgPlannerPlanDetail?view=graph-powershell-1.0)

 ## SYNTAX